sjohnston88/react-gist-api/README.md

 ## Back End

-Normally I would have created a simple ExpressJS server to interact with the Gist API, format/process JSON responses and setup endpoints, but for this project I have instead used async/await and [Axios](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) to get up and running quickly.
+Normally I would have created a simple ExpressJS server to interact with the Gist API, format/process JSON responses and setup endpoints, but for this project I have instead used async/await and [Axios](https://github.com/axios/axios) to get up and running quickly.

 ## Development and Deployment

 I've chosen Travis CI and Heroku for the CI/CD implementation.
-The Heroku API key is stored securely and passed in at build time as an enviroment variable and Travis runs tests before deploying automatically to Heroku.
+The Heroku API key is stored securely and passed in at build time as an enviroment variable and Travis runs unit tests before deploying automatically to Heroku.